One-line summary

 "RoadmapIds": "499654",

-"Summary": "The SharePoint News web part \"See All\" experience rollout is paused due to an issue, now resuming in February 2026.
-It features a refreshed mosaic layout and AI capabilities requiring a Microsoft 365 Copilot license.
+"Summary": "The SharePoint News web part \u201cSee All\u201d experience is refreshed with a modern mosaic layout and AI-powered features requiring a Microsoft 365 Copilot license.
+Rollout begins November 2025, completing by mid-March 2026 worldwide.
 No admin action is needed; core functionality remains unchanged."

 },